-Like Pervasive systems, Internet of Things is a major theme of these last ten years.
+Like Pervasive systems, Internet of thing is a major theme of these last ten years.
 Many research works has been led on the whole chain, from communicating sensors to big data management, through communication middlewares.
-Few of these works have addressed the problem of gathered data access.

 The more a sensor networks senses various data, the more the users panel is heterogeneous.
 Such an heterogeneity leads to a major problem about data modeling: for each user, to aim at precisely addressing his needs and his needs only; ie to avoid a data representation which would overwhelm the user with all the data sensed from the network, regardless if he needs it or not.
-To leverage this issue, we have proposed a multitree modeling for sensor networks which addresses each of these specific usages.With this modeling comes a domain specific language (DSL) which allows users to manipulate, parse and aggregate information from the sensors.
+To leverage this issue, we propose a multitree modeling for sensor networks which addresses each of these specific usages.
+With this modeling comes a domain specific language (DSL) which allows users to manipulate, parse and aggregate information from the sensors.